Understanding your pregnancy: Week 32

 A quick snapshot.

 If this is your first baby you'll probably be feeling a mix of excitement and apprehension.
-Becoming a parent for the first time will mean you'll need to make some major changes to your life.
+Becoming a parent for the first time will mean you'll need to make some major changes to your life, which you can seek support and advice from our very own Huggies Club.
 No matter how much you plan for the baby to fit in with your plans and lifestyle, there will be big differences in what you are able to achieve and how your priorities lie.

 Your baby will depend on you to predict and care for its every need.
 It will take time and practice for you to learn how to do this.